tournepivoine/shinpokered-fr/README.md

   - Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off
   - Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty
   - Enemy trainer pokemon are assigned level-appropriate stat exp
-  - Enemy trainer pokemon have randomized DVs that are all 8 or better (on a scale of 0 to 15)
+  - Enemy trainer pokemon have randomized DVs that are above-average
   - Badge-granted stat boosts are disabled in trainer battles
   - X-stat items have double the effect like in more recent generations
   - Revive items cannot be used in battles